superhero1/ffritz/README-APP.md

 which i have implemented/ported mainly for the purpose of operating the FritzBox as media player for my dumb old amplifier.

+If the box fails to start due to some issue in the application image, its execution can be prevented by adding the keyword 'ffimage=0' to the kernel_args nvram variable in the EVA bootloader:

+Log in to the bootloader ca. 5 seconds after starting the box ("ftp 192.168.178.1", password adam2/adam2) and run this command:

+	quote SETENV kernel_args ffimage=0

+And restart the box.

 Features
 ========